-- (b) "appropriate Government" means,- - (i) in relation to an industrial establishment or undertaking carried on by or under the authority of the Central Government, railways, mines, oil field, major ports, air transport service, telecommunication, banking and insurance company or a corporation or other authority established by a Central Act or a central public sector undertaking, subsidiary companies set up by the principal undertakings or autonomous bodies owned or controlled by the Central Government including establishments of the contractors for the purposes of such establishment, corporation, other authority, public sector undertakings or subsidiary companies, as the case may be, the Central Government; - (ii) in relation to any other industrial establishment or undertaking or a branch thereof situated in a State, the State Government; - (c) "average pay" means the average of the wages payable to a worker,- - (i) in the case of monthly paid worker, in three complete calendar months;
+(b) "appropriate Government" means,-

+(i) in relation to any industrial establishment or undertaking carried on by or under the authority of the Central Government or concerning any such controlled industry as may be specified in this behalf by the Central Government or the establishment of railways including metro railways, mines, oil fields, major ports, air transport service, telecommunication, banking and insurance company or a corporation or other authority established by a Central Act or a central public sector undertaking, subsidiary companies set up by the principal undertakings or autonomous bodies owned or controlled by the Central Government including establishments of the contractors for the purposes of such establishment, corporation, other authority, public sector undertakings or any company in which not less than fifty-one per cent. of the paid-up share capital is held by the Central Government, as the case may be, the Central Government.